egedursun/bimod-lab/README.md

 **SMALL TASKS**

-[1] Visual improvement by adding photos (AI generated photos on Canva) [2] Introduction/Reduction of chromosome genes in Binexus Processes. (/? think about this, what, how and where ?\) [3] Add the process data in the process detail page as a new section.
-[3] Add the latest cost variables to the server .env.dev and .env.prod (our SSH Server) [4] Add Binexus to the Bimod.io documentation (Google Docs) [5] When user is approved, send a mail to let them know about it (New Email Template)
+[1] When user is approved, send a mail to let them know about it (New Email Template) [2] Visual improvement by adding photos (AI generated photos on Canva) [3] Work on meta-kanban

 ---